dustinhagstrom/hang_time_frontend/README.md

 for game page:

+- working on synthetic click event to remove button visibility for player one.
+- fix the reload on gamepage to keep letters populated.
 - when the backend can support storage and retrieval of wordBank items, then verify proper operation. current config in FE w/o BE resets wordBank in redux to default word on data page whenever action is dispatched.
 - determine whether I need js-cookie
 - make the game responsive for various screen sizes